Thomas Kenyon, M.D., M.P.H.

 Linda holds a B.A. in Political Science from DePauw University.

-Vice President of Development and Communications
+Vice President, Chief Development and Communications Officer

 Franklin Guerrero joined Project HOPE in February of 2016 as Vice President of Development and Communications responsible for developing strategic partnerships and creating new opportunities to increase the reach of HOPE’s impact.
 Formerly a Senior Director of Development for Individual and Major Gifts at USA for UNHCR in Washington D.C., Frank has a background in professional fundraising, international development and nonprofit management.
 He has substantial expertise in leading global fundraising campaigns and cultivating successful partnerships with corporations, institutions, NGOs and advocacy groups.
 He also had a nine-year tenure in senior leadership positions at the Missouri-based NGO, Children International, including as Vice President of Development and Advancement.